 Empty first, then start dealing with the junk.
 The only way to make the most of your shed is to take everything out, clean and fit a shelving solution.

 Plastic tubs are perfect for sheds.
-Use them to store everything from those lesser-used kitchen gadgets to ‘best’ crockery.
+Use them as an extension of your kitchen storage ideas, to house everything from those lesser-used kitchen gadgets to best crockery.
 Be sure to label and sort through everything regularly.

 Also, make the most of wall space with shelving and hooks.
 If belongings have a space to go – like Christmas decorations and deckchairs – they’ll be less likely to end up in a heap in the middle ever again.